Norway in a Nutshell® Tour

 Asko Meriläinen, one of our Destination Specialists, worked as a Chef in one of the popular Flåm hotels along the route of the 'Norway in a Nutshell® journey.
 Fabulous seafood platters and ‘Smörgåsbord’ were his specialty, and he has fond memories of his time exploring Flåm.
 Sampling all the fjord activities on days off, kayaking and hiking was Asko’s favourite.
 Traversing on foot along the river from Flåm into the valley, you will be surprised to find incredible waterfalls and stunning scenery.
 There is a lot of publicity around the Norwegian fjords, but Norway’s secret waterfalls are also some of the world’s most impressive.

-Norwegian innovation has left its footprint on the Flåm region with the opening of the Stegastein viewpoint.
+Add some great activities such as the Stegastein viewpoint.
 Built in 2006, this smooth wooden shelf jutting out over the fjord can be easily reached from Flåm, and is offered as a morning walking tour.
 The Stegastein viewpoint is one of a series of breathtaking architectural projects built in scenic areas across Norway; from the rugged Trollstigen plateau; to the windswept Lofoten Islands.

 At 50 Degrees North, we are passionate about creating exceptional experiences for our clients, and will ensure every little detail of your trip is looked after.

 Image credits: Gjertrud Coutinho, © Terje Rakke / Nordic Life AS / www.fjordnorway.com and Paul Edmundson.
 Hilda Weges Photography and Shutterstock.